The surname Nangle is derived from the Norman surname de Angulo. The Gaelic form of this surname is de Nógla.

 of Navan; and his son, John Nangle, 16th Baron

-of Navan (died before 1508), an Irish nobleman and courageous soldier who fought with distinction at the Battle of Knockdoe; Richard Nangle D.D., Irish prelate of the Provincial of...
-Another 71 words (5 lines of text) are included under the topic Early Nangle Notables in all our PDF Extended History products and printed products wherever possible.
+of Navan (died before 1508), an Irish nobleman and courageous soldier who fought with distinction at the Battle of Knockdoe; Richard Nangle D.D., Irish prelate of the Provincial of the Order of Saint Augustine, Bishop of Clonfert (1536-1541); Nano...
+Another 61 words (4 lines of text) are included under the topic Early Nangle Notables in all our PDF Extended History products and printed products wherever possible.